 Refillable, Odour-Free & Natural Moth Traps from MothPrevention® | Natural, Non-Toxic and Safe to use Moth Traps | German-Engineered Moth Pheromones for Performance | Results Guaranteed

-Outperforms the other well known brands such as PestStop and Acana, as well as the cheap Chinese sourced products - what you are paying for is the quality of the German Pheromones and our versatile proprietary pheromone moth trap design
+Outperforms other well known brands - You're paying for the quality of the German Pheromones and our versatile proprietary pheromone moth trap design

 A 3 pack of natural, non-toxic, safe to use moth traps.
 For catching Clothes Moths and Carpet Moths.
 These moth traps work as wool moth traps for getting rid of sweater eating moths.
 Will not attract other species.
 Simple to use and highly effective with an impressive catch rate, due to the entire glue strip being impregnated with natural moth pheromones